JamieeLee/Infernity/README.md

 - 1.07 - Gold pile max size increased from 5k to 1m, shift+clicking a scroll/potion in inventory will add it to belt, shop selection stays after buying, some fixes for spells
 - 1.08 - Shrines display their effect in description (goat shrines and cauldron't still don't), removed permanent mana decrease from shrines = we got rid of all stuff that could permanently damage the character!
 So it's safe to use goat shrines/cauldrons
 - 1.09 - The most important update so far, adds 4 tabs to inventory.
 You can switch by clicking or shift+1/2/3/4
+- 1.10 - fixed all bugs related to inventory/multiplayer - this will allow to expand the player  structure in the future (can add more stuff)

 # Screenshots
 Some screenshots from the mod (You can find more screenshots on discord):